 It’s probably worthwhile briefly outlining how the experiment worked as picturing rats choosing between an easy and a hard task is probably conjuring all sorts of Pixar-esque hijinks in your mind.

 Essentially, the intrepid lab rats were presented with two levers from which to choose.
-By selecting a specific level, they were effectively signalling whether they wanted to take on the easy challenge or the hard one.
+By selecting a specific level, they were effectively signaling whether they wanted to take on the easy challenge or the hard one.

 In the easy challenge, a light turned on for one full second.
 The rats would then detect the light and respond to it by poking it with their nose.
-After successfully completing this task, they would receive one sugar pellet as a reward for their endeavours.
+After successfully completing this task, they would receive one sugar pellet as a reward for their endeavors.

 The more challenging task resulted in the light being turned on for only 0.2 seconds.
 If the rats responded to the light with a nose poke, they received two sugar pellets for their sharp reactions and unwavering attention span.